cosmoproject/cosmoproject.github.io/_posts/2016-10-30-Workshop_Oslo_2016_Report.md

 ---
 layout: post
-title: COSMO Workshop in Oslo
+title: Pictures from COSMO Workshop in Oslo
 ---
 It was so much fun to see all the COSMO Boxes develop in just two days.
 What a fantasic group of people to work with!